An Exploration of the Equation of State Dependence of Core-Collapse Supernova Explosion Outcomes and Signatures: The Basic Hydrodynamic Results and Differences

 \section{The Basic Hydrodynamic Results and Differences}

 Figure \ref{fig:shock_r_comp} depicts the early evolution of the shock radii (mean, maximum, and minimum) for the two equations of state.
 As frequently witnessed \citep{burrows_2020,burrows_correlations_2024,glas2019,stockinger2020}, the 9-$M_{\odot}$ model of \citet{swbj16} explodes rather easily, barely stalling.
-However, as both the top and bottom panels on Figure \ref{fig:shock_r_comp} indicate, the SFHo model explodes slightly earlier and achieves a higher shock velocity.
-Figure \ref{fig:vel} portrays the velocity profile in radius (along an arbitrary ray) at various times both before and after bounce for the SFHo(solid) and DD2 (dashed) models, reiterating for the DD2 model the later onset of explosion and the slightly lower shock and post-shock speeds.
-As anticipated (\S\ref{sec:int}), both Figures \ref{fig:shock_r_comp} and \ref{fig:vel} capture the weaker nature of the explosion for the DD2 model.
+However, as both the top and bottom panels on Figure \ref{fig:shock_r_comp} indicate, the SFHo model explodes slightly earlier and achieves a higher shock velocity. \adam{Specifically, the shock speed is direction-dependent, and varies after explosion from $\sim$15,000 to 18,000 km s$^{-1}$ for the SFHo model and from $\sim$12,000 to 15,000 km s$^{-1}$ for the DD2 model.
+Note that the band of color for each model on Figure \ref{fig:shock_r_comp} reflects the maximum and minimum in shock position with solid angle.} Figure \ref{fig:vel} portrays the velocity profile in radius (along, \adam{arbitrarily, the x-axis}) at various times both before and after bounce for the SFHo(solid) and DD2 (dashed) models, reiterating for the DD2 model the later onset of explosion and the slightly lower shock and post-shock speeds. \adam{Figure \ref{fig:3Dshock} provides a 3D rendering of the debris and shock wave (light blue veil) at $\sim$1.42 seconds after bounce, recapitulaing the stated differences between the two models in speed.} As anticipated (\S\ref{sec:int}), Figures \ref{fig:shock_r_comp}, \ref{fig:vel}, and \ref{fig:3Dshock} capture the weaker nature of the explosion for the DD2 model.
 This weakness tracks the lower heating rates versus time in the gain region plotted in Figure \ref{fig:Qdot_comp}.